ben-marlin/fatedice/target/classes/edu/guilford/README.md

 Add `rollButton.addActionListener(new RollDiceAction());` after adding the rollButton.
 You'll get an error because you haven't defined what this action listener thing should do.

 An ActionListener is a class which is fairly abstract.
-Whereas buttons and labels are things we can see, the ActionListener is something that resides in memory waiting for you to click the button it's listening to.
+Whereas buttons and labels are things we can see, the ActionListener is something that resides in memory waiting for you to click the button it's "listening" to.
 Then it runs its one method, actionPerformed.
-To implement this, add the following code after the constructor but before the main method.
+To implement this, add the following code **after the constructor** but **before the main method**.
 ```
 // Action listener to handle dice rolling
 private class RollDiceAction implements ActionListener {